jaffster595/Duplinator/README.md

 ## Parameters

 - **Hash Size**: Controls the size of the perceptual hash.
 A larger value increases accuracy but also increases computation time.
 Default is 8.
 - **Threshold**: The maximum hash difference for two images to be considered duplicates.
 A lower value means stricter matching.
 Default is 5.
+This can be useful if you want to identify images which are similar but not identical.
+- **Include Sub-Folders**: This option will include any subfolders that exist within your search directory.
+This only goes down one-level, so if you have sub-folders within sub-folders, these won't be included.

 Experiment with these values based on your needs.
 For example, a lower threshold detects only very similar images, while a higher threshold may include more variations.